kairu9k/kairu9k/README.md

 - 👋 Hi, I’m @kairu9k
-- 👀 I’m interested in backend
+- 👀 I’m interested in backend cause im good in designs
-- 🌱 I’m currently learning python, java, css, html, javascript
+- 🌱 I’m currently learning python, java, css, html, javascript, c#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me khyle.timtim99@gmail.com

 <!---
 kairu9k/kairu9k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.